ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 The fact that sameness of belief is two-sided in this way is brought out in the differences between a relativist and a contextualist approach to attitude ascriptions such as *Brisco believes that the culprit acted alone*.
 Relativists take belief to be a relation to a property -- one that a person stands in when she self-ascribes that property.[^centeredworlds] The agreement between Brisco and Green then comes from their both self-ascribing the property of *currently interrogating the culprit*.
 Their disagreement comes from the fact that Brisco self-ascribes the property of *inhabiting a world where the culprit is in interrogation room A* and Green self-ascribes the property of *inhabiting a world where the culprit is in interrogation room B*.
 Since individual people don't co-locate, they can't both possess their respective properties in actuality.

 The contextualist views the situation differently.
 Belief, for the contextualist, is a relation between an individual and a proposition.
 But context infects the relation as well, and the relations one bears to a proposition need not be stable across changes in context.[^contextualistflavor] So, Brisco and Green definitely disagree.
 Hold the context fixed, and Brisco stands in the belief relation to the proposition that *the culprit is in interrogation room A*, while Green stands in the belief relation to the proposition that *the culprit is in interrogation room B*.
 Since individual people don't co-locate, they cannot both, in actuality, believe true things.
 But, it may yet *appear* that they agree.
 After all, both Brisco and Green would honestly tell the Liutenant "I'm subjecting the culprit to interrogation."
 But the contextualist denies that honest reporting tells the whole story.
 Our words are sensitive to context in a way that our beliefs are not.
 Their espousal of the same belief is merely superficial.

+The difference is one way of cashing out the difference between relativist and contextualist views of attitudes.
+But this is not the only way.

 ### Disagreement as lingusitic data